-In certain situations, a student may be eligible for a post-withdrawal disbursement for federal aid that could have been disbursed, but was not done before the withdrawal occurred.
-If the student is eligible for a post-withdrawal disbursement, the institution will contact the student in writing giving the student 14 days to approve and post-withdrawal disbursements.
+In certain situations, a student may be eligible for a post-withdrawal disbursement for federal aid that could have been disbursed, but was not disbursed before the withdrawal occurred.
+If the student is eligible for a post-withdrawal disbursement, the institution will contact the student in writing giving the student 14 days to approve post-withdrawal disbursements.

-If funds must be returned, they are returned in the following order:
+If funds must be returned, they are returned in the following order, as directed on the R2T4 calculation worksheet:

-- Federal Unsubsidized Direct Loan
+Federal Unsubsidized Direct Loan

-- Federal Subsidized Direct Loan
+Federal Subsidized Direct Loan

-- Federal Direct Graduate PLUS
+Federal Direct Graduate PLUS Loan

-- Federal Direct Parent PLUS
+Federal Direct Parent PLUS Loan

-- Federal Pell Grant
+Federal Pell Grant

-- FSEOG
+Federal SEOG

-- Federal TEACH Grant
+Federal TEACH Grant

-- Iraq & Afghanistan Service Grant
+Iraq & Afghanistan Service Grant